colorfulfool/split-split/README.md

 ## Usage

-Let's say, we've made two versions of our landing page and we can't decide which one is better.
+Let's say, we've made two versions of our landing page and can't decide which one is better.

 ### 1. Collect the data

-We put our two versions into separate files: `landing_page_visual.html.erb` and `landing_page_textual.html.erb`.
+We've put our two versions into separate files: `landing_page_visual.html.erb` and `landing_page_textual.html.erb`.
 Head into the controller action that renders the landing page and insert `split_test` there.

 ```ruby
 def landing_page